2011 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 19 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2007 and are scheduled to be used again during 2015.
-The names Nonoy, Onyok, Pedring, Quiel, Ramon and Sendong were used for the first (and only, in the cases of Pedring and Sendong) time during the year.
+The names were taken from a list of names, that had been last used during 2007 and were used again during 2015.
+The names Pedring, Quiel, Ramon and Sendong were used for the first (and only, in the cases of Pedring and Sendong) time during the year.
+PAGASA also retired the name Nonoy because it sounded similar to the name of President “Noynoy” Aquino at that time to avoid confusion.

 Retirement

 After this season, the Typhoon Committee retired the name Washi from its naming lists, and in February 2012, it was subsequently replaced with Hato for future seasons.

 Meanwhile, the names Bebeng, Juaning, Mina, Pedring and Sendong were retired by PAGASA, as they had caused over ₱1 billion in damages, and in Sendongs case, over 300 deaths.
 They were subsequently replaced on the list with Betty, Jenny, Marilyn, Perla, and Sarah.